wp-plugins/jogar-mais-social-share-buttons/readme.txt

 7. screenshot-7.png
 8. screenshot-8.png
 9. screenshot-9.png
+10. screenshot-10.png
+11. screenshot-11.png
+12. screenshot-12.png

 * Sharing buttons
 * Settings panel
 * Set for your sharing icons

 == Changelog ==

+= 1.2.1 =

+* New: Tested WordPress version 4.3
+* New: Validations in the use of PHP method to call buttons
+* New: Option remove scripts the plugin in front
+* New: Option to time set cache reports of the page sharing of posts
+* New: Bug fixes

 = 1.2.0 =